 I am a voracious reader and passionate lifelong learner.
-Topics that I've delved into and explored (and continue to explore) include (in no particular order): all things ADHD, attention & focus, habit formation, mindfulness, goal setting, values, grit, gratitude, growth mindset, happiness, neuroplasticity, time management, positive psychology, motivational psychology, procrastination, behavioral economics, evidence-based learning & study techniques, effective communication, parenting, the positive impacts of spending time in nature, the unequivocal benefits of exercise, the importance of play for both kids and adults, sleep, etc, etc.
+Topics that I've delved into and explored (and continue to explore) include (in no particular order): all things ADHD, attention & focus, habit formation, mindfulness, goal setting, values, meaning, grit, gratitude, growth mindset, happiness, neuroplasticity, time & energy management, positive psychology, motivational psychology, procrastination, behavioral economics, evidence-based learning & study techniques, effective communication, parenting, the positive impacts of spending time in nature, the unequivocal benefits of exercise, the importance of play for both kids and adults, sleep, etc, etc.

 Living overseas as both a child and an adult, and travelling extensively, led me from an early age to see that there are countless ways of living and being in this world.